 The condensed consolidated financial statements include the accounts of Era Group Inc. and its consolidated subsidiaries.
 Unless the context otherwise indicates, any reference in this Quarterly Report on Form 10-Q to the “Company” refers to Era Group Inc. and its consolidated subsidiaries, and any reference to “Era Group” refers to Era Group Inc. without its subsidiaries.
-The condensed consolidated financial information for the three and six months ended June 30, 2019 and 2018 has been prepared by the Company and has not been audited by its independent registered public accounting firm.
-In the opinion of management, all adjustments (consisting of normal recurring adjustments) have been made to fairly present the Company’s financial position as of June 30, 2019, its results of operations for the three and six months ended June 30, 2019 and 2018, its comprehensive income for the three and six months ended June 30, 2019 and 2018, its changes in equity for the three and six months ended June 30, 2019, and 2018, and its cash flows for the six months ended June 30, 2019 and 2018.
+The condensed consolidated financial information for the three months ended March 31, 2020 and 2019 has been prepared by the Company and has not been audited by its independent registered public accounting firm.
+In the opinion of management, all adjustments (consisting of normal recurring adjustments) have been made to fairly present the Company’s financial position as of March 31, 2020, its results of operations for the three months ended March 31, 2020 and 2019, its comprehensive income for the three months ended March 31, 2020 and 2019, its changes in equity for the three months ended March 31, 2020, and 2019, and its cash flows for the three months ended March 31, 2020 and 2019.
 Results of operations for the interim periods presented are not necessarily indicative of operating results for the full year or any future periods.

 Certain of the Company’s operations are subject to seasonal factors.
 Operations in the U.S. Gulf of Mexico are often at their highest levels from April to September, as daylight hours increase, and are at their lowest levels from December through February, as daylight hours decrease.

 Basis of Consolidation.
-The consolidated financial statements include the accounts of Era Group Inc., its wholly and majority-owned subsidiaries and entities that meet the criteria of VIEs of which the Company is the primary beneficiary.
-Aeróleo Taxi Aereo S/A (“Aeróleo”) is a VIE of which the Company is the primary beneficiary.
+The consolidated financial statements include the accounts of Era Group Inc., its wholly and majority-owned subsidiaries and entities that meet the criteria of variable interest entities (“VIEs”) of which the Company is the primary beneficiary.
 All significant inter-company accounts and transactions are eliminated in consolidation.

 Revenue Recognition.
 The Company recognizes revenues for flight services and emergency response services with the passing of each day as the Company has the right to consideration from its customers in an amount that corresponds directly with the value to the Company’s customer of the performance completed to date.
 Therefore, the Company has elected to exercise the right to invoice practical expedient in its adoption of ASC 606.
 The right to invoice represents a method for recognizing revenue over time using the output measure of “value to the customer” which is an objective measure of an entity’s performance in a contract.
 The Company typically invoices its customers on a monthly basis for revenues earned during the prior month with payment terms of 30 days.
 The Company’s customer arrangements do not contain any significant financing component for its customers.

 In August 2018, the FASB issued ASU No. 2018-13, “Fair Value Measurements” (ASU No. 2018-13, update to topic ASC-820), providing guidance for the changes in unrealized gains and losses for the period included in other comprehensive income for recurring Level 3 fair value measurements held at the end of the reporting period, and the range and weighted average of significant unobservable inputs used to develop Level 3 fair value measurements.
 For certain unobservable inputs, an entity may disclose other quantitative information (such as the median or arithmetic average) in lieu of the weighted average if the entity determines that other quantitative information would be a more reasonable and rational method to reflect the distribution of unobservable inputs used to develop Level 3 fair value measurements.
-ASU No. 2018-13 will be effective for interim and annual periods beginning after December 15, 2019.
-The Company has not adopted ASU No. 2018-13 and believes such adoption will not have a material impact on its consolidated financial statements.
+The Company adopted ASU No. 2018-13 effective January 1, 2020, and such adoption did not have an impact on its consolidated financial statements.

 The entire disclosure for the business description and accounting policies concepts.
 Business description describes the nature and type of organization including but not limited to organizational structure as may be applicable to holding companies, parent and subsidiary relationships, business divisions, business units, business segments, affiliates and information about significant ownership of the reporting entity.
 Accounting policies describe all significant accounting policies of the reporting entity.